rexali/poixel-test/README.md

     ‘password’: a string which is a password
  }

-- Returns: a single an object of success
+- Returns: a single an object of success e.g.,
 {

     status: "success",
     message: "Logged in successful",
     data: json object containing the token

 }